ahmad047/acebook-team-smiley-face/resources/user_stories.md

 As a user
 So I can connect with others on Bookface
-I want to be able to receive friend request to make new friends
+I want to be able to receive friend requests to make new friends
 ```